Damgaard/PyImgur/README.rst

     print(image.link) # http://imgur.com/S1jmapR.jpg

-The ``Imgur`` object keeps the authentication information, changes authentication and is the most common way to get objects from Imgur.
+The ``Imgur`` object keeps the authentication information, changes authentication and is the common way to get objects from Imgur.

 Uploading an Image
 ------------------

 Let's use another example to show how to upload an image::

-    import PyImgur
+    import pyimgur

     CLIENT_ID = "Your_applications_client_id"
     PATH = "A Filepath to an image on your computer"